dtlai/delp/README.md

 [Live Site](https://ridealong-app.herokuapp.com/#/)

-RideAlong is a ride-sharing app that allows drivers to connect with passengers looking for rides to the same destinations.
-RideAlong is primarily built with the MERN stack, a combination of the four following technologies: MongoDB, Express, React, and Node.

-# Group Members
-* Nathan Luu
-* Linda Xiao
-* Michael Lau
-* David Lai
+A Yelp-inspired web application where users can search for businesses and leave reviews and ratings.
+Delp is primarily built with React/Redux for the frontend, Ruby on Rails for the backendm, and PostgreSQL

 # Features
 * Create an account to make posts about their trips